• Skip to content

 Language delay, speech disorder and developmental language disorder

 Language delay is when young children have difficulties understanding and/or using spoken language.
 If a child has a language delay that doesn’t go away, this might be a sign of a developmental language disorder.
-Children with developmental language disorders have language difficulties that affect their everyday lives and make it harder for them to learn to read.
+Children with developmental language disorders have language difficulties that affect their everyday lives.
+For example, it’s hard for them to learn to read or follow verbal instructions.

-Not all children who have language delay have problems with speech.
+Not all children who have language delay have problems with speech sounds.

 How common are language delays and disorders in autistic children?